-Meritage was formed in 1991 by Evans, Bash, Magrino and Klein, Inc. The firm is currently staffed by a team of eight advisors that includes seven certified financial planners (CFPs).
+Meritage was formed in 1991 by Evans, Bash, Magrino and Klein, Inc. The firm is currently staffed by a team of nine advisors that includes seven chartered financial analysts (CFAs), two certified financial planners (CFPs), two certified public accountants (CPAs) and two chartered investment counselors (CICs).
 Its two primary owners are Mark E. Evans and James M. Klein, who both serve as senior portfolio managers for the firm.
 Together, they trace back more than 70 years of experience in the financial services industry.

 Meritage Portfolio Management Investing Strategy

 Meritage offers discretionary investment advisory services based on three equity-driven strategies.
 These are value, growth and yield-focus.
 It also deploys taxable and tax-exempt fixed income strategies managed in a conservative fashion.